 - Incorporate Plenty of Fruits and Vegetables Into Your Diet

-Fresh fruits and vegetables are the perfect snack.
+Fresh fruits and vegetables are the perfect snacks.
 They're often compact, easy to take a long, and filled with important nutrients you need for your body to function at peak efficiency.
 Fruit is great for adding a little energy boost in the middle of the day or when you hit that mid-afternoon slump.
-Filling your plate with vegetables at meal time is a great way to avoid overeating.
+Filling your plate with vegetables at mealtime is a great way to avoid overeating.
 If you aren't sure how long it will take you to eat fresh fruits and vegetables or worry that they will go bad, try picking up frozen vegetables, instead.

 - Check Expiration Dates

 Expiration dates are important on both fresh and frozen food.
 You can buy the healthiest items in the grocery store, but if they go bad before you can eat them, you'll end up defaulting back to your favorite unhealthy foods.
 Carefully check expiration dates to ensure that you choose food that won't go bad before you have a chance to eat it.